 Where are we now?
 The New No-Fault Divorce Law in Practice.

-“As a practitioner, it is a welcome change to leave behind contentious discussions or explanations around ‘unreasonable behaviour’, ‘adultery’ or checking there has been a long period of separation when approaching any conversation about starting a divorce.”
+“As practitioners, it is a welcome change to leave behind contentious discussions or explanations around ‘unreasonable behaviour’, ‘adultery’ or checking there has been a long period of separation when approaching any conversation about starting a divorce.”

 Married couples now need to make a sworn statement of irretrievable breakdown of the marriage before the court.
-Suzanne stresses the importance of couples understanding the implications of this:
+Our team stresses the importance of couples understanding the implications of this:

 “The statement constitutes conclusive evidence before the court that the marriage has irretrievably broken down which removes the possibility of disputing the decision to divorce.
 The court has also introduced a new minimum period of 20 weeks from the start of proceedings until the second stage of the divorce (previously called the decree nisi), now called the conditional order of divorce.”